Pauline speaks about the following topics

 Independence is a key goal of the National Disability Insurance Schemen (NDIS).
 Understanding how culture interacts with how independence is defined and what it looks like is critical to achieving person centred outcomes.

 People with a lived experience of disability hold unique insights and expertise that can are invaluable in support and mentoring peers to navigate the NDIS and achieve life goals.

 Pauline David is a diversity and disability peer facilitator and peer mentor.
-She is actively involved in the disability space and is passionate about advocating for improved accessibility for herself and for others with limited mobility.
+She is actively involved in the disability space and is passionate about advocating for universal access and independence for people with disability.

-Through sharing her story, Pauline hopes to challenge perceptions, attitudes and stigmas to help improve community access for people with disability from culturally and linguistically diverse (CALD) backgrounds.
+Through sharing her story, Pauline hopes to challenge perceptions, attitudes and stigmas to help improve community access and promote independence for people with disability from culturally and linguistically diverse (CALD) backgrounds.

 Pauline was born in Australia to parents from Assyrian background that migrated from Iraq.
 She has lived with physical disability from birth and has experienced cultural, structural and services related barriers all of her life and believes this has shaped her strength of character.

 She grew up in South West Sydney, attended mainstream primary and high school, and accessed a few mainstream disability support services as a child and adolescent.
 Pauline left school in year 10 and her experiences of study and job searching were far from positive.
 As a young adult she believed there was little hope for her to be a contributing member of her community or society.